Our Campus

 Prayer Chapel

 The Prayer Chapel is a historic church building moved to campus in 1999 and restored.
 It is open daily for prayer and meditation.
-On Wednesday nights, Campus Ministries hosts a student lead devotional at 9 p.m.
+On Wednesday nights, Campus Ministries hosts a student-led devotional at 9 p.m.
 The Chapel is often used for weddings and other ceremonies, as well as recitals and lectures.
+The building was originally located seven miles north of campus and served many years as a Lutheran Church near Thayer.

 Explore Spiritual Life